technicalanxiety/technicalanxiety.github.io/_posts/2025-10-31-ops-changes.md

 ## Operational Change, Cloud Version

 I’ve spent over 20 years in the trenches building, scaling, and reinventing managed services for organizations of all sizes.
-What I’ve learned is simple: embracing Modern Service Management (MSM) isn’t just a technical upgrade—it’s a change you must experience if you want to unlock real business value.
+What I’ve learned is simple: embracing Modern Service Management (MSM) isn’t just a technical upgrade - it’s a change you must experience if you want to unlock real business value.

 Let’s dig into what MSM means and why it matters.